suzanbaert/Dplyr_Tutorials/Dplyr02_Transforming_columns.md

     ## # ... with 73 more rows, and 3 more variables: awake <chr>, brainwt <chr>,
     ## #   bodywt <chr>

 The mutating action needs to be a function: in many cases you can pass the function name without the brackets, but in some cases you need arguments or you want to combine elements.
 In this case you have some
-options: either you make a function upfront (useful if it's longer), or you make a function on the fly by wrapping it inside `funs()` or via a tilde.
+options: either you make a function up front (useful if it's longer), or you make a function on the fly by wrapping it inside `funs()` or via a tilde.

 The below paste mutation requires a function on the fly.
-You can either use `~paste(., "  /n  ")` or
-`funs(paste(., "  /n  "))`.
+You can either use `~paste(., "  /n  ")` or `funs(paste(., "  /n  "))`.
 When making a function on the fly, you usually need a way to refer to the value you are replacing: which is what the `.` symbolizes.

 For instance, after scraping the web, you often have tables with too many spaces and extra `\n` signs, but you can clean it all in one go.

 I'm first going to use `mutate_all()` to screw things up: